ngaridennis33/java/SpringFramework/notes.md

   service instances or nodes.
 With proper design, you can scale individual services independently based on the specific demands of your application.

+## APPROACHES TO FORMAT YOUR CODE STRUCTURE
+1. By feature
+2. Layer approach
+3. Domain
+4. By components